trackpac-ltd/docs.trackpac.io/docs/getting-started/add-a-geofence.md

    - **Start and End Time**: If "Out of Hours" is selected, input the time range during which you don't want to receive alerts.

-6. **Select Contacts for Alerts**: Choose which of your saved contacts should receive geofence alerts by checking the boxes next to their names.
+6. **Select Contacts for Alerts**: Choose which of your saved contacts should receive geofence alerts by entering in their names, or by clicking the box and selecting them from the list.

 7. **Set Geofence Center**: